Testing for Nonlinear Cointegration under Heteroskedasticity: Tests for Nonlinear Cointegration

+Proposition \ref{prop:NLLasymp} thus generalizes Theorem A.1 in \cite{ChoiSaikkonen2010} to also allow for heteroskedasticity.
+However, the limiting distribution in Proposition \ref{prop:NLLasymp} is not mixed normal but involves nuisance parameters arising from both serial correlation, endogeneity and heteroskedasticity.

-This subsection introduces the test statistic we work with and establishes its large sample behavior.
-In order to test for cointegration we test for the stationarity of the error process $u_t$.
-The test is residual-based and builds on to the cointegration test of \cite{Shin1994}, which, in turn, is based on the KPSS test \cite[]{KPSS1992}.
-We use the test statistic
+This subsequently translates into the limiting distribution of a test statistic using NLS residuals, which we establish next.
+Concretely, to test cointegration we test the stationarity of the error process $u_t$.
+The test is residual-based and builds on the cointegration test of \cite{Shin1994}, which, in turn, is based on the KPSS test \cite[]{KPSS1992}.
+Consider